-• 12.5% of your pension (calculated on your full pension before you took any PCLS and including increases in your pension) would be paid to each of up to four dependent children.
+12.5% of your pension (calculated on your full pension before you took any PCLS and including increases in your pension) would be paid to each of up to four dependent children.
+Where there are more than four Children, the pensions shall be paid to the four youngest of them.
 If no survivor's pension is payable the children's pensions are doubled.